 The task of the Personnel Committee is to assist the Board in matters related to appointing and rewarding key personnel.
 Among other things, the Personnel Committee prepares proposals for the development of the Group's corporate culture and HR policy, remuneration and incentive schemes, the rules for performance-based bonuses and the proposals for performance-based bonuses paid to the management.
 In addition, identifying talents, the development of key personnel and planning for management successors fall under the preparation responsibility of the Committee.

 The Shareholders’ Nomination Board of YIT Corporation is a body comprised of the company’s shareholders or their representatives, the duty of which is to prepare proposals on the election and remuneration of the members of the Board of Directors for the Annual General Meeting.
 The primary purpose of the Nomination Board is to ensure that the Board of Directors and its members have sufficient expertise, competence and experience in view of the Company’s needs, and to prepare proposals, with justifications, on the election and remuneration of members of the Board of Directors to the General Meeting for this purpose.

 Starting from the 2020, the remuneration principles for YIT’s governing bodies, i.e. the Board of Directors and the President and CEO, are described in the Remuneration Policy, which will be addressed for the first time in the Annual General Meeting 2020.
 The Remuneration Policy complies with the recommendations of the Finnish Corporate Governance Code (2020) and the Shareholders’ Rights Directive legislation.

-Remuneration Report is based on Finnish Corporate Governance Code 2020 of the Securities Market Association and it provides the details of the remuneration paid to members of the Board of Directors, President and CEO and his Deputy.
+Remuneration Statement is based on Finnish Corporate Governance Code 2020 of the Securities Market Association and it provides the details of the remuneration paid to members of the Board of Directors, President and CEO and his Deputy.

 Information on the management remuneration prior to 2020 is available in the Remuneration Statements published by the company.